🥝History of New Zealand

 Colin McCahon

-• New Zealand's most influential 20th-century painter, whose monumental works combine landscape, religious text, and existential questioning
+McCahon is widely regarded as New Zealand's most influential twentieth-century painter.
+His monumental works combine landscape, religious text, and existential questioning in ways that are immediately recognizable and often deeply unsettling.

-• Spiritual landscape—works like Walk (Series C) merge the physical terrain with themes of faith, doubt, mortality, and redemption
+• Spiritual landscape: Works like Walk (Series C) merge the physical terrain of New Zealand with themes of faith, doubt, mortality, and redemption.
+The land itself becomes a space for spiritual reckoning.

 Len Lye

-Compare: McCahon vs. Lye—both pushed beyond traditional painting, but McCahon used stillness and text for contemplation while Lye used motion and sound for sensory engagement.
-Together they represent New Zealand's contribution to 20th-century artistic experimentation.
+Compare: McCahon vs. Lye.
+Both pushed beyond traditional painting, but McCahon used stillness and text for contemplation while Lye used motion and sound for sensory engagement.
+Together they represent New Zealand's contribution to twentieth-century artistic experimentation from two very different directions.

 Māori Identity and Contemporary Politics